mkuehne-git/necklace-splitting/README.md

 The option ***View/Sphere/Borsuk-Ulam*** visualizes the 3D shape, that results from the moving image of g(x).

-> **Note**: This is currently work in progress
+> **Note**: This is a quick and dirty prove of concept only.<br>

-The current implementation has some flaws, because the shape of g is created by simply shifting each point form the sphere's mesh (origin) to the image location g(x).
+The current implementation has serious flaws, because the shape of g is created by simply shifting each point form the sphere's mesh (origin) to the image location g(x).
 This allows for a quick, first view, but it doesn't preserve the integrity of the mesh.
 That may lead to unexpected rendering artifacts.

 # Getting started